Slava's Snowshow: Productions

 Slava's Snowshow made its world premiere in October 1993 in Moscow.

+Slava's Snowshow was then performed at the Edinburgh Fringe in August 1996.

 Slava's Snowshow opened Off-Broadway on September 8, 2004 at the Union Square Theatre, created and staged by Slava Polunin, with costumes and scenic design by Anna Hannikainen.
 The show closed on January 7, 2007.

 The show opened on Broadway at the Helen Hayes Theatre on December 7, 2008 and closed on January 4, 2009 after 7 previews and 35 performances.
 The show was created and staged by Slava Polunin, with sound by Rastyam Dubinnikov, lighting by Alexander Pecherskiy and art direction by Gary Cherniakhovskii.

 The show opened at the Old Vic in London in 1997.
 The show ran at the Royal Festival Hall, London from December 17, 2012 to January 7, 2013.
 The show returned to the Royal Festival Hall from December 18, 2017 to January 4, 2018.
 The show ran at the Bluma Appel Theatre at St. Lawrence Centre, Toronto in December 2018.
 The reviewer wrote: " 'Slava’s Snowshow' is a puzzling theatrical art form, but strangely alluring to watch as I couldn’t take my eyes off the performers.
 Their movements are precisely choreographed and timed either to the music or the sounds echoing throughout the auditorium."

-The show will run on Broadway at the Stephen Sondheim Theatre in a limited engagement starting on November 11, 2019 in previews through January 5, 2020.
+The show ran on Broadway at the Stephen Sondheim Theatre in a limited engagement, from November 11, 2019 through January 5, 2020.